aseichter2007/ClipboardConqueror/agents.md

 - "`" the backtick or grave symbol changes Clipboard Conqueror's system prompt send format.
 Supports "json","markup","partial", or none.

-    - Partial inserts agents like "name : text".
+    - Partial inserts system prompts like "name : text".
     - None leaves off the key names and sends only the text.
     - markup makes each agent it's own turn with the current prompt format. this leaves an empty system at the begining.
     - use "|||FORMAT:prependPrompt| persistent top system prompt" with a completion endpoint to set a system prompt when using "markup"